 We began in 2011 as a community food garden called Edible Eastside.
-It was a pioneering scheme in urban agriculture, led by artists and designers, it offered a strategy for eating and living sustainably.
+It was a pioneering scheme in urban agriculture, led by artists and designers, it offered a strategy for how communities can live more sustainably.

 Then, in 2014 we started the cookery school.
 Whilst we grew our own food, talked food miles, organic growing and sourcing wild and uncultivated foods, we felt we needed to actually teach people how to cook this amazing, natural produce.
 The meal and the conviviality of food was missing.